VINXIS/vinxis.moe/src/content/blog/They is me.md

 ## **THERE ARE SPOILERS ON WHAT HOUSEKI NO KUNI IS ABOUT**
 ## **PLEASE READ AT YOUR OWN RISK.**

-It has been 2 nights since I read [Land of the Lustrous/Houseki no Kuni](https://hnk.rocks) and it has traumatized me.
+It has been 2 nights since I read Land of the Lustrous/[[Houseki no Kuni]] and it has traumatized me.

 I asked a couple friends what they thought of the ending, if they thought it was a happy or sad ending, e.t.c. **Obviously** the answer is neither: it's simply a perfect ending; however, I am forced to mark the ending as one of them for myself... and to me, I am forced to label it as a sad one.